 ITIS is managed by Gerald Guala (Director), Thomas Orrell (Deputy Director), David Nicolson (Data Development Leader), Mike Frame (Information Technology Leader), Roy McDiarmid (Taxonomy Leader) and James Macklin (ITIS-Canada Director).
 They are advised and supported by the ITIS Steering Committee and ITIS Data Stewards.

 Structure of the Catalogue of Life

-This is a taxonomic database, which aspire to the following properties:
+This is a taxonomic database, which aspires to the following properties:

 • Cover one taxon worldwide

 • Contain a taxonomic checklist of all species within that taxon